Moro-JS/benchmark/README.md

 ## Framework Positioning

-**Fastify**: Fast synthetic benchmarks, complex production setup **MoroJS**: Faster synthetic performance + superior production experience
+**Fastify**: Fast synthetic benchmarks, complex production setup **MoroJS**: Superior performance + built-in clustering + better developer experience

 MoroJS represents the next generation of Node.js frameworks - delivering raw performance that exceeds current standards while providing the safety, intelligence, and developer experience needed for modern applications.

 ---

 **Ready to experience the fastest TypeScript-first framework?** Run the benchmarks and see why MoroJS is setting the new performance standard.